Jonas Lüscher: Career

-Lüscher is a member of the PEN Centre Germany and began living in Munich in 2001.
+Lüscher is a member of the PEN Centre Germany, and began living in Munich in 2001.

 His first novel, Frühling der Barbaren (Barbarian Spring, translated by Peter Lewis) was nominated in 2013 for both the Swiss Book Prize and the German Book Prize.

+In August 2025 his latest novel Verzauberte Vorbestimmung (Enchanted Destiny) was placed on the longlist of the German Book Prize.